 Sleeping Bag and Liner

-I used a 392g PHD Delta 150 – 900 filpower down sleeping bag and a 282g merino wool liner.
+I used a 392g summer sleeping bag +8C and a 282g merino wool liner.
 The liner kept my sleeping bag clean and stopped my body sweat soaking into the down.
 This combination worked well and was often all I slept in.
 Occasionally I added my Inov-8 at/c merino hoody if I needed a bit more warmth.

-The merino wool sleeping bag liner was very cosy and nice to sleep in.
-I liked sleeping in it a lot more than the silk ones I’ve used in the past.
+The Cocoon merino wool sleeping bag liner was very cosy and nice to sleep in.
 It also seemed to control my body temperature really well.
 I didn’t wash it at all during the two-month walk and it didn’t smell too bad by the end.
+The Cocoon merino wool weighs 282 grams and heavier than a silk one would have been.
+But it was warmer, meaning I didn’t need to carry the weight of sleep clothes, so this mitigated the weight.
+I liked sleeping in it a lot and I’ll never go back to using a silk sleeping bag liner again.
+I would definitely take it again.

 Roll Mats (yes, plural)